 Economic value added is a concept defined to measure the performance of a firm’s management in creating value or wealth for the shareholders.
-It can be calculated using a simple formula where the cost of capital is deducted from NOPAT.
+We can calculate it using a simple formula.
+Here the cost of capital is deducted from NOPAT.
 This is also known as economic profit or residual profit.
 It also has various advantages and disadvantages of EVA as a performance metric.

 Economic Value Added Definition

-It can be defined as a measure of performance of a company which focuses more on wealth or value creation for the shareholders rather than just the accounting profits.
-For finding real profits which a firm has earned, all the costs are deducted from the revenues made and similarly the cost of using capital should also be deducted whether it is debt or equity.
+It can be defined as a measure of a company’s performance that focuses more on wealth or value creation for the shareholders rather than just the accounting profits.
+For finding real profits that a firm has earned, all the costs are deducted from the revenues made, and similarly, the cost of using capital should also be deducted, whether it is debt or equity.

-An accountant explicitly deducts the cost of debt i.e. interest from the revenues but does not consider the cost of equity.
-So, positive accounting profit does not mean wealth / value creation but positive EVA would mean that the management of the company has done well and has created wealth for their shareholders.
-In that perspective, it gives a tough competition to metrics like ROCE and ROI.
+An accountant explicitly deducts the cost of debt, i.e., interest from the revenues but does not consider the cost of equity.
+So, positive accounting profit does not mean wealth/value creation, but positive EVA would mean that the company’s management has done well and has created wealth for their shareholders.
+In that perspective, it gives tough competition to metrics like ROCE and ROI.

 Calculation of Economic Value Added with its Formula:

-The formula / equation of EVA can be used for calculating EVA of a firm:
+One can use the formula/equation of EVA for calculating the EVA of a firm:

 EVA = Net (adjusted) Operating Profit after Taxes (NOPAT) – Cost of Capital

 NOPAT: It stands for net operating profit after taxes.
 NOPAT is the profit before charging any cost for the capital employed.
-The cost of debt is also not included.
-Calculations are explained below with an example.
+It also does not include the cost of debt.
+An explanation of calculations is below with an example.